 Taking many supplements at once may also make it unclear which ones work and which ones don’t.
 Similarly, if you experience any adverse effects, it will be difficult to know which supplements are to blame.

-Finally, while it is certainly possible that you can experience health benefits from taking these supplements, this can come at a great financial cost.
+Finally, while it is certainly possible that you may experience health benefits from taking these supplements, this can come at a great financial cost.
 Since everyone's body is different, you could end up spending money on supplements that don't work for you (even if they might work for someone else).

 Final thoughts